Cross-Camera Distracted Driver Classification through Feature Disentanglement and Contrastive Learning: Experiments

 \subsubsection{Cross-dataset results}

 Since the camera configuration for AUCDD-V1, EZZ2021, and SFD is very similar to that of camera D4 in the 100-Driver dataset (see Figure \ref{fig:view-consistency-crossdb}), we perform inference on these three datasets using the model trained on images acquired from cameras D1, D2, and D3.
 Thus, we can state that the current setup constitutes a cross-camera and cross-dataset experiment.
 The experimental results shown in Table \ref{tab:cross-dataset} highlight the performance of different models on the D4 test set of 100-Driver and the AUCDD-V1, EZZ2021, and SFD datasets.
-It is evident from the results that DBMNet, our proposed model, outperforms the other models in terms of Top-1 accuracy across three of the four datasets.
-Specifically, it achieves the highest Top-1 accuracy on the D4 test set of 100-Driver (11.29\%), AUCDD-V1 (7.71\%), and SFD (9.86\%).
-On EZZ2021, it ranks second, with a Top-1 accuracy only 1.43\% lower than the best-performing model, DGCCL.
-In terms of Top-5 accuracy, DBMNet also shows superior performance on the D4 test set of 100-Driver (39.31\%) and SFD (38.62\%), although it is outperformed by DGCCL on AUCDD-V1 and EZZ2021.
-In contrast, GhostNet, Hu \etal, and Duan \etal~models exhibit lower Top-1 and Top-5 accuracies in most cases.
-For instance, GhostNet shows a Top-1 accuracy of 8.85\% on the D4 test set of 100-Driver, which is lower than that of DBMNet.
-Similarly, the Top-5 accuracy of Hu \etal~on EZZ2021 is only 21.53\%, significantly less than the 34.09\% achieved by DBMNet.
-Duan \etal's model performs comparatively better than GhostNet and Hu \etal, but still falls short of DBMNet, particularly in the SFD dataset where DBMNet achieves a Top-1 accuracy of 9.86\% and a Top-5 accuracy of 38.62\%.
-These findings underscore the effectiveness of DBMNet's training on the combination of D1, D2, and D3 cameras of the 100-Driver dataset provides a more robust model for cross-camera and cross-dataset applications, demonstrating improved generalization and higher accuracy across diverse datasets.
+DBMNet achieves the highest Top-1 accuracy on the D4 set (11.29\%) and SFD (9.86\%), and ranks second on AUCDD-V1 (7.71\%) and EZZ2021 (10.51\%).
+MambaVision leads on AUCDD-V1 (8.64\%) and EZZ2021 (12.74\%).
+SwinT stands out with a strong performance on the D4 set (24.07\% Top-1), significantly higher than all other models, but underperforms on EZZ2021 (7.50\%) and AUCDD-V1 (8.17\%).
+MobileViT delivers a solid mid-range performance, with Top-1 scores of 9.58\% on D4 and 9.87\% on EZZ2021—higher than GhostNet and Hu \etal, but trailing behind DBMNet, SwinT, and MambaVision.
+In terms of Top-5 accuracy, DBMNet performs best on the SFD dataset (38.62\%) and D4 set (39.31\%), while DGCCL dominates on AUCDD-V1 (38.58\%) and EZZ2021 (34.96\%).
+SwinT again shines on D4 with the highest Top-5 accuracy (48.02\%) and offers solid performance on SFD (31.15\%).
+MobileViT performs competitively in Top-5 accuracy across AUCDD-V1 (29.28\%) and SFD (25.66\%), indicating its reasonable generalization, albeit at a higher computational cost.
+Si-CA MobileNet, while efficient, remains behind in both Top-1 and Top-5 accuracy compared to DBMNet, SwinT, and MambaVision.
+For example, on EZZ2021, it scores 10.23\% Top-1, compared to DBMNet’s 10.51\% and MambaVision’s 12.74\%.
+Overall, the results highlight DBMNet as a balanced and practical model for cross-camera and cross-dataset tasks—delivering strong accuracy with minimal overhead.
+While SwinT achieves peak accuracy in some cases, it’s far more complex.
+MobileViT offers a compromise, but DBMNet provides better generalization at lower cost.